An account of the Wikimedia Project by Bert & Lilian Mellink, two professional photographers from The Netherlands.

 We were very enthusiastic about the project and accepted it immediately.
 Firstly because it was a challenge from a technical perspective.
 Secondly, our contribution would make it possible to have these images made accessible through the internet.

-We proceeded by having the Peace palace librarians select the most beautiful images.
+We proceeded by having the Librarians select the most beautiful images.
 The century old books had to be opened very carefully and delicately.
 We, in turn would take the photograph, sometimes to catch the right angle, by standing on a ladder.

 For three months, one day a week, we descended in the basement of the Library with our special equipment.
 Each photograph was indexed in a database and connected with a book request number in the Catalogue of the Library.